 Cold weather can cause water in your pipes to freeze.
 When water freezes, it expands, causing immense pressure on your pipes, potentially leading to a leak or burst.
 This issue predominantly affects pipes in unheated indoor areas like basements, attics, and roof spaces with minimal warm air.

-Understanding what causes pipes to burst and how to prevent such occurrences is paramount for homeowners who want to avoid the stress of making a water damage insurance claim.
+Understanding what causes pipes to burst and how to prevent burst pipe in house is paramount for homeowners who want to avoid the stress of making a water damage insurance claim.

 Several factors can lead to pipes bursting, each of which is important to be aware of to take preventative action.